-- Coordinate the Patrol Division operations. - Coordinate the Criminal Investigation Division. - Implement appropriate on-scene policies, procedures in accordance with NIMS guidelines and principles. - Identify actions to be taken to protect people (including those with access and functional needs), property, and the environment. - Establish and maintain law and order. - Control access to and traffic around, the area affected by any disaster or emergency. - Initiate the evacuation of persons who are, or might be, threatened by an imminent disaster or emergency.
-Coordinate with incident command, the ECC and the Dispatch 911 Center for the activation of the emergency notification system. - Enforce quarantines and evacuations as appropriate. - Enforce evacuation areas as appropriate. - Initiate the evacuation of persons who are, or might be, threatened by an imminent disaster or emergency.
+- o Coordinate the Patrol Division operations. - Coordinate the Criminal Investigation Division. - Implement appropriate on-scene policies, procedures in accordance with NIMS guidelines and principles. - Identify actions to be taken to protect people (including those with access and functional needs), property, and the environment. - Establish and maintain law and order. - o Detection and Monitoring Functions. - Control access to and traffic around, the area affected by any disaster or emergency. - Initiate the evacuation of persons who are, or might be, threatened by an imminent disaster or emergency.
+Coordinate with incident command, the ECC and the Dispatch 911 Center for the activation of the emergency notification system. - Enforce quarantines and evacuations as appropriate. - o Enforce evacuation areas as appropriate. - o Initiate the evacuation of persons who are, or might be, threatened by an imminent disaster or emergency.

-EPSO Emergency Services Division
+• EPSO Emergency Services Division

-- Direct and coordinate the El Paso County Search and Rescue Team. - Serve as the agency for county wildland firefighting and serve as the lead agency for fire on lands not located within an existing fire protection service agency boundary (Colorado Revised Statutes, C.R.S.
-30-10-513, Wildland Fire Authority). - Coordinate fire aviation resource availability and response. - Ensure coordination with the Colorado Division of Fire Prevention and Control (CDFPC) for the determination of eligibility for Emergency Fire Funds (EFF) and Wildfire Emergency Response Funds (WERF). - Serve as agency representative to Type 1 and 2 Incident Management Teams that are brought in to manage wildland fire and law enforcement incidents impacting El Paso County. - Monitor the continuum of incident complexity to ensure the appropriate delegation of authorities and assumptions of control are implemented and returned, in collaboration with OEM and County Administration, for BoCC President approval and authorization. - Update and implement the county's Annual Operating Plan (AOP) and the EFF.
+- Direct and coordinate the El Paso County Search and Rescue Team.
+El Paso County Search and Rescue (EPCSAR) provides snow-cat and small support vehicle (SUSV) operation and management; may include coordination for transport of critical medical supplies, equipment, or personnel. - Serve as the agency for county wildland firefighting and serve as the lead agency for fire on lands not located within an existing fire protection service agency boundary (Colorado Revised Statutes, C.R.S.
+30-10-513, Wildland Fire Authority). - Coordinate fire aviation resource availability and response. - Ensure coordination with the Colorado Division of Fire Prevention and Control (CDFPC) for the determination of eligibility for Emergency Fire Funds (EFF) and Wildfire Emergency Response Funds (WERF).

-- Provide technical assistance for the development and implementation of Community Wildfire Protection Plans (CWPP); in collaboration with all stakeholders: OEM, Fire Districts, municipalities, homeowners associations, and non-governmental organizations. - Coordinate and monitor fire danger conditions, and the need for fire restrictions and bans. - Provide agency representation for the development of cooperative fire protection agreements. - EPSO Public Information Unit - Coordinate emergency public information with field operations, El Paso County PIO, the ECC, and elements established within the Joint Information System. - Provide public information on fire restrictions and bans. - Provide public information utilizing social media sites.
+- Serve as agency representative to Type 1 and 2 Incident Management Teams that are brought in to manage wildland fire and law enforcement incidents impacting El Paso County. - Monitor the continuum of incident complexity to ensure the appropriate delegation of authorities and assumptions of control are implemented and returned, in collaboration with OEM and County Administration, for BoCC President approval and authorization. - Update and implement the county's Annual Operating Plan (AOP) and the EFF. - Provide technical assistance for the development and implementation of Community Wildfire Protection Plans (CWPP); in collaboration with all stakeholders: OEM, Fire Districts, municipalities, homeowners associations, and non-governmental organizations. - Coordinate and monitor fire danger conditions, and the need for fire restrictions and bans. - Provide agency representation for the development of cooperative fire protection agreements.

+• EPSO Public Information Unit

+- Coordinate emergency public information with field operations, El Paso County PIO, the ECC, and elements established within the Joint Information System. - o Provide public information on fire restrictions and bans. - Provide public information utilizing social media sites.